vkhade10/AuE8230_Spring22_Group3/assignment6_trackingandfollowing/README.md

-# Assignment 6: Line Following and Apriltag tracking
+# Assignment 6: Line Following and Apriltag Tracking

 This ```Readme``` contains information about what is in package  "assignment6_trackingandfollowing" and how to launch the files.
 Demo video of all task is in ```assignment6_trackingandfollowing/Videos```.